How to Cope When Your Coworkers Lose Their Jobs

 You’re sad, you’re scared, and you’re worried that your job might be the next to go.
 You’re also relieved, you’re thankful, and you feel guilty that you still have a job.
 You’re suffering from the loss of your coworkers, and despite being a downsizing survivor, you feel a bit like a victim, too.
+You may experience layoff survivor syndrome.

 Welcome to the new world of jumbled emotions while you learn to cope with the loss of your coworkers in a layoff.